WhelWomen's Health Evidence Lab

 Documented neglect

-Each condition carries a measurable evidence gap: long diagnostic delays, few or no treatments that address the underlying disease rather than the symptoms, and thin research funding.
+Each condition carries a measurable evidence gap: long diagnostic delays, few treatments that address the underlying disease rather than the symptoms, and thin research funding.
 Whel is most useful exactly where the published literature is thinnest.

 03